top of page

 • Computer Vision (CV), which is nearing the Plateau of Productivity on Gartner’s hype cycle, is crucial for XR functionality.

-• AI-powered spatial computing devices can deliver smarter, more intuitive experiences, from real-time object recognition to personalized content delivery.
+• AI-powered spatial computing devices can deliver smarter, more intuitive experiences, from real-time object recognition to personalised content delivery.

 To attract investment, the narrative should shift from "invest in XR" to "invest in spatial computing powered by AI."
 This rebranding could revitalise XR by highlighting its relationship with AI, making it a more attractive investment opportunity.